jcserv/ulinks/README.md

 1. It should be properly linted/formatted (`yarn run format`)
 2. Adequate automated test coverage (WIP)
 3. Basic manual QA & accessibility checks with Axe
+4. Constants should be placed in a constants file
+5. All text should be intl-ize'd

 ## ⛏️ Featurework: